 Their 2008 debut album, On Attend features peppy acoustic Folk Pop and a unique, intimate interpretation of the French classic, "La Vie En Rose."
 They scored a radio hit with the title track, "On Attend," among other singles.
 The duet "Juste pour voir" with Belgian singer/actress Stéphanie Crayencour appeared on the special edition version of the album.

 Download: "On Attend," "Aie, Aie, Aie," "Juste pour Voir," "Je Mens," and "Je T'ai Toi"

 In 2010, the band released its decidedly more upbeat sophomore album L'indécideur.
 It went gold and produced the singles "Qu'est-ce que j'aime ça," "On s'en Fout" "La Fin Du Monde" and "Le Temps De Voir," along with the title track.
 They also continued their tradition of including an unusual remake among the tracks.
 This time it was the 70's hit "Porque Te Vas" by Jeanette.

 Download: "Ta Difference," "Comme T'es Belle," "L'indécideur," "Qu'est-ce que j'aime ça"

-Their latest album is called L'indecideur, and the title track is a certified French it, although at first, I couldn't figure out why.
+Though title track was a certified hit, I couldn't figure out why at first listen.
 (Sometimes the French have odd taste in music.
 I present "Bebe Lilly" as Exhibit A.) But once the chorus came around with its shout-outs to cities around the world, I got the appeal.
 Plus, the end has a tribal feel that's really cool.

-Here's another single from the L'indecideur album called "Qu'est-ce que j'aime ça."
+Here's the single I liked best, "Qu'est-ce que j'aime ça."

 What do you think of the band Suarez?
 Leave a comment.